 You will have to position the blocks as they fall so that the numbers do not appear in the same row, column or box.
 The strategic placement of ‘wild’ (?), ‘random’ blocks and the formation of the ‘slice bonus’ will help you complete the grid of 81 squares.

 Lensoft Intl.
 Ltd together with Mobile Excellence B.V. developed the Sudoku Ball which was originally invented by Dutchman Hans van Briemen.
 Some brilliant Vietnamese programmers & designers did the coding.The Sudoku Ball puzzle is an interesting and unique variant on the Sudoku samurai.
 The game has 14 Sudoku’s which are linked together in all directions (360 degrees) on a ball.
 The ball can be played online for free.
 Also the production of the PVC Sudoku balls will start.
-To have an idea of the Sudoku Ball you can have a look at [Read More...]
+To have an idea of the Sudoku Ball you can have a look at some pictures at [Read More...]

 About five months ago I already wrote about Number Maze, which has been renamed to Hour Maze which is much more logic as you will read later on.